AdobeDocs/marketo.en/help/sky/create-a-basic-entry-in-program-schedule-view.md

 ---
-Title: create-a-basic-entry-in-program-schedule-view
+title: create-a-basic-entry-in-program-schedule-view
-Description: Create a Basic Entry in Program Schedule View
+description: Create a Basic Entry in Program Schedule View
 ---

 # Create a Basic Entry in Program Schedule View